 Projected scores are also shown for Star Reading, Star Early Literacy, and Star Math.
 These reflect Renaissance's research-based estimate of what the student's Scaled Score will be by the end of the school year.
 Based on national data, 50% of a student's academic peers met or exceeded this amount of growth (with peers defined as students in the same grade with a similar score history).

-If the student has a current goal, you will first see the goal information above the chart: the start date, the end date, the goal name, the goal (and grade level for Passage Oral Reading), the expected rate of improvement (weekly growth rate) required to meet the goal, and the actual rate of improvement.
+If the student has current goals, for each goal, you will first see the goal information above a chart: the start date, the end date, the goal name, the goal (and grade level for Passage Oral Reading), the expected rate of improvement (weekly growth rate) required to meet the goal, and the actual rate of improvement.

-Below the table, you will see a chart like the one above, which shows:
+Below the goal information, you will see a chart like the one above, which shows:

 - A dashed yellow intervention line that indicates when the goal (and the teacher's intervention) started.

 - All scores for the student's assessments on this measure during the goal period.
 If benchmarks are available for the measure in the student's grade and the season, the color of each score circle shows you which benchmark category the score is in; if norms/benchmarks are not available, the circles are gray.

 Passage Oral Reading assessments are available at different grade levels.
 When you set a Passage Oral Reading goal, you choose the score that is the starting point for the goal.
 The grade level of the passage associated with that score determines the grade level of the Passage Oral Reading goal.
 The chart on this page only shows scores for passages with the grade level used for the goal.
 Assessments that use passages for other grade levels won't be included.
 Note that benchmarks are only available for passages at the student's grade level; scores for passages at other grade levels are shown in gray.